Trump is turning up the heat against Google

 Going forward, Google could receive more public criticism.
 Asked later Tuesday, in the Oval Office, about his tweets, Trump doubled down.

-"I think Google has really taken advantage of a lot of people," he said.
+"I think Google has really taken advantage of a lot of people," Trump told reporters.
 "Google and Twitter and Facebook, they're really treading on very, very troubled territory, and they have to be careful."

 What is QAnon?
 The Deep State vs. Trump conspiracy, explained.